 how to remove paint from upvc window frames

-Removing paint from uPVC window frames should, I know, be easy.
-However, there are a couple of factors to consider before choosing the best method for your situation:
+Removing paint from uPVC window frames should be straightforward, but there are two crucial factors to consider before choosing the best method.

-• How long has the paint been there?
+• Drying Time — How long has the paint been there, and should you let it dry?

-A school of thought says you should try to remove paint as soon as it lands on your uPVC frame, whereas others suggest you let it dry and then deal with it.
-Certainly, rubbing wet paint with a damp cloth could leave a thin layer that becomes difficult to remove compared to a thick dry blob.
+A school of thought says you should try to remove paint as soon as it lands on your uPVC frame.
+Others suggest letting it dry, as rubbing wet paint with a damp cloth can leave a thin layer that becomes difficult to remove.

-Again, it comes down to the type of paint, so before I go through my favourite method of removing paint from uPVC, let’s explore the nature of the various types of paint.
+This decision comes down to the type of paint, so before I go through my favourite removal method, let’s explore the nature of various paints.

 Water-Based Paint

-This category includes emulsion paint and some types of primer.
-As they’re water-based, these paints react well to a bowl of soapy water and a sponge.
+This category includes emulsion, vinyl and chalk paints.
+As they’re water-based, these paints react well to soapy water and a sponge.

-Acrylic paints are also water-based, and when they dry, they leave a transparent polymer film that traps the coloured pigments.
-These paints require more than soapy water, so keep reading and follow our step-by-step instructions below.
+Acrylic paint is also water-based, but when dry, it leaves a transparent polymer film that traps coloured pigments.
+This paint needs more than soapy water to remove, so please follow our instructions below when dealing with acrylic.

 Solvent-Based Paint

-Often referred to as oil-based paint, these paints have high levels of organic compounds that provide a more durable finish than water-based paint.
+Often referred to as oil-based paint, these paints have high levels of organic compounds, providing a more durable finish than water-based paint.

-Solvent-based paint doesn’t readily adhere to plastic materials, so usually, they don’t need soaking, just a gentle scrape.
+Solvent-based paint doesn’t readily adhere to plastic materials.
+Therefore, these paints don’t need soaking, only a gentle scrape.

 bar keepers friend logo white background

-I came across Bar Keepers Friend (BKF for short) several years ago, and I’ve never been without it.
+I came across Bar Keepers Friend (BKF for short) several years ago, and it’s never let me down.
+It works great with all types of stains and has many other uses around the house.
 BFK is available as a spray, but I prefer the original powdered form.

 Tools & Materials